George Ciccariello-Maher

-George Ciccariello-Maher (born March 12, 1979), also known as Geo Maher, is an American political scientist and anarchist.
-His provocative opinions—including a sarcastic tweet in 2016 ("All I Want for Christmas is White Genocide") resulted in his losing his post as associate professor of politics and global studies at Drexel University.
+George Ciccariello-Maher (born March 12, 1979), also known as Geo Maher, is an American political scientist.
+His provocative opinions—including a tweet in 2016 ("All I Want for Christmas is White Genocide") resulted in his losing his post as associate professor of politics and global studies at Drexel University.

 Early life and education

 Born in Maine in 1979, George Ciccariello-Maher and his two siblings grew up in impoverished conditions.
 The family shopped at Salvation Army thrift stores.
 His mother said they lived without electricity for nine years.

 George did his undergraduate work at St. Lawrence University and Cambridge University, where he was a Davies-Jackson Scholar.
 He earned a master's degree at UC Berkeley before taking a sabbatical in Mexico, which helped him become fluent in Spanish.
+He then completed his Ph.D. in political science at Berkeley in 2010.

+Academic career

-He then completed his Ph.D in political science at Berkeley in 2010.
-Later that year, he was appointed assistant professor of politics and global studies at Drexel University in Philadelphia.
+Ciccariello-Maher was appointed assistant professor of politics and global studies at Drexel University in Philadelphia in 2010.
 He was promoted to associate professor in 2016.

-Academic career

-While working as a professor, Ciccariello-Maher authored several scholarly books.
+He has authored several scholarly books.
 His first, We Created Chavez: A People's History of the Venezuelan Revolution, chronicles the Bolivarian Revolution.
 He also translated the writings of Enrique Dussel, Immanuel Wallerstein, and Stefan Gandler.
 He served on the editorial board of Abolition: A Journal of Insurgent Politics, and is co-editor (with Bruno Bosteels) of the Duke University Press book series "Radical Américas".

 Ciccariello-Maher has often commented on politically charged events in the U.S., such as the role of white supremacy in the killings of Trayvon Martin, shooting death of Michael Brown, the deaths of Freddie Gray and Philando Castile, the Ferguson unrest, the 2015 Baltimore protests, and the movement to abolish the police.
 In 2025, he spoke publicly about Luigi Mangione, accused of murdering UnitedHealthcare CEO Brian Thompson.

 Throughout 2017, Ciccariello-Maher became a subject of national controversy after he tweeted the prior Christmas Eve, "All I want for Christmas is white genocide".
 He added, "To clarify: when the whites were massacred during the Haitian Revolution, that was a good thing indeed".
 In April 2017, Drexel's provost M. Brian Blake announced that the university had launched an investigation into Ciccariello-Maher's Twitter communications.
 In October, Drexel placed the professor on administrative leave.
 On December 28, 2017, the university accepted his resignation, effective December 31.
 Ciccariello-Maher cited "nearly a year of harassment by right-wing, white supremacist media outlets and Internet mobs, after death threats and threats of violence directed against me and my family."

-In January 2018, he reported on Facebook that he was now a visiting scholar at New York University's Hemispheric Institute of Performance and Politics.
+Between 2018 and 2019, he was a visiting scholar at New York University's Hemispheric Institute of Performance and Politics.
+He also held visiting positions at the College of William & Mary and the National Autonomous University of Mexico.

+As of 2026, he was a part-time lecturer at the University of Pennsylvania and taught at the Brooklyn Institute for Social Research in New York.